HarmlessSaucer/blog/content/post/2021-Dec-13_owntone/index.md

 [OwnTone](https://owntone.github.io/owntone-server/INSTALL.html) is the new name of **forked-daapd**.
 I was previously using forked-daapd as a way to play music to my HomePods via automations in [Home-Assistant](https://home-assistant.io).

 Since then I've changed a lot in my HomeLab infrastructure and I never got round to rebuilding my forked-daapd setup.
 I've since found out that the project has changed pretty significantly so I'm giving OwnTone a go!

+> __*NOTE*!__ : This post is a work-in-progress as I am currently changing my Owntone setup.
+I have therefore removed some of the steps that failed in more recent versions for me and may revisit this again.

 ---